mozilla/fxa-auth-server/docs/api.md

 * redirectTo - (optional) a URL that the client should be redirected to after handling the request
 * resume - (optional) opaque url-encoded string that will be included in the verification link as a querystring parameter, useful for continuing an OAuth flow for example.
 * preVerifyToken - (optional) see below
+* deviceName - (optional) opaque string name used by the connecting client to describe itself to the user
+* sessionLifetime - (optional) time in seconds before the `sessionToken` should expire; if missing or null then the session is valid until destroyed

 ### Request